noobpow3r/golang-notes/README.md

 Channels aren't like files; you don't usually need to close them.
 Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop.

 [Code Example](14-concurrency/04-range-and-close/main.go)

+## Select

+The `select` statement lets a goroutine wait on multiple communication operations.

+A `select` blocks until one of its cases can run, the it executes that case.
+It chooses one at random if multiple are ready.